garbear/unqlocked/README.txt

     <background> tag optional.
 * <active>
 * <inactive>
-    The text color and active (highlighted) and inactive letters.
+    The text color of active (highlighted) and inactive letters.

 If you are a skin author and want a theme to be the default for your skin, post your theme and skin ID in the forum and I'll have my people talk to your